 - 12. Pacific Gas and Electric Company shall submit its Hydrogen to Infinity project reports and findings to the Service List in Order Instituting Rulemaking 13-02-008, or its successor proceeding, to provide an opportunity for parties to comment on the project. - 13.
-This proceeding remains open.

-Dated at San Francisco, California.
+This proceeding remains open.Dated December 15, 2022at San Francisco, California.